WordPress Security Plugins are the Holy Grail of confusing WordPress essentials.

 Cleanup Type: Not applicable

 Long-Term Viability: Not viable.
-It’s a much better option to choose Sucuri Premium instead, as iThemes simply rehashes the basic elements of Sucuri.
+It’s a much better option to choose Sucuri Premium instead, as iThemes security pro simply rehashes the basic elements of Sucuri.

-Solution scope: Limited to WordPress hardening and login protection.
+Solution scope: Limited to WordPress hardening and login security.

 Final Verdict: NOT RECOMMENDED